4lhc/startpage.py/README.md

 startpage.py
 ============

-"startpage.py" is a python script that generates an html file than can be used as homepage or the newtab page.
+"startpage.py" is a python script that generates an html file than can be used as a [startpage](https://github.com/4lhc/startpage.py#credits) or the newtab page.
 It features multiple search engines and customisable links that are separated into different categories. (currently only upto 10 categories are supported)

 ![alt tag](preview/20141108185942.png "preview")